What is the Whole30?

 Minimally processed foods are acceptable on the program, but there are three additives to avoid in particular: MSG, sulfites, and carrageenan.
 These additives have unpleasant side effects such as inflammation, digestive upset and unhealthy hormonal response.

-Trust your Body – Recommendations
+Trust your Body – Portion Recommendations

 The processed foods we eat tend to confuse our bodies and make us feel like we cannot trust the signals we’re getting.
 However, the Whole30 trains you to trust your body.
 As part of your new lifestyle, there is no need for measuring or tracking your intake.
 It Starts with Food does provide estimated recommendations, as a starting point.

 Snacking is okay if you’re really hungry, but make sure you’re not just craving something.
 Grazing throughout the day can disrupt hormonal response.
 Melissa has a great test to see if she is actually hungry – she asks herself “Am I hungry enough to eat steamed fish and broccoli?”
 Works every time for me.
 If you’re not hungry enough for a healthy meal, you just have a craving, so do something to distract yourself for a little while.
 If yes, definitely have a meal or snack.
-You will definitely have to get used to this new way of eating, including increasing your meal sizes if needed.
+You will have to adjust to this new way of eating, including increasing your meal sizes if needed.
 Dessert or any eating after dinner isn’t recommended either.
 Eating before bed often results in blood sugar crashes, affecting melatonin and interrupting sleep cycles.

 Are you in?